Signed in as:

 The cephalium itself is a specialized structure unique to certain Copiapoa species.
 Made up of dense wool, interwoven fibers, and protective spines, it serves a dual purpose.
 Functionally, it acts as a radiation shield, buffering the reproductive zone of the cactus from direct light exposure.
 Biologically, it is also the primary reproductive site, where flowers and subsequent seeds are produced.
 This makes the cephalium both a protective adaptation and a critical reproductive organ, playing a multifunctional role that highlights Copiapoa’s evolutionary refinement.

-Field numbers are alphanumeric codes assigned to specific plants or seed collections, providing precise records of the geographic location and environmental conditions from which a specimen or seed was originally collected.
+Field Numbers are alphanumeric codes assigned to specific plants or seed collections, providing precise records of the geographic location and environmental conditions from which a specimen or seed was originally collected.
 These identifiers are invaluable tools for collectors, researchers, and growers, as they offer critical insights into a plant’s native habitat, genetic lineage, and regional adaptations.

 In the genus Copiapoa—where many species exhibit subtle variations, multiple subspecies, or distinct local forms—field numbers help clarify differences that may not be immediately apparent.
 This detailed provenance data is essential for understanding variation in care needs, growth patterns, and morphological traits.
 Field number data is often cataloged in public databases and field guides, allowing for accurate tracking of a plant’s origin and lineage across collections.

-Take, for example, the field number PV 2146 on one of the tags in the above photo.
-Using the field number database link, one can find the following information:
+Take, for example, the Field Number PV 2146 on one of the tags in the above photo.
+Using the Field Number database link, one can find the following information: